adityaraoyt/RAG-Enabled-Live-Avatar-Azure/LiveAvatar/README.md

 ## Known Gaps

 - No persistent database for chat history yet; conversations are in memory
-- Demo media placeholders are included, but a recorded walkthrough should still be captured from a live environment
 - Retrieval ranking is heuristic and can be improved with stronger fusion/reranking

 ## Roadmap

 - Persist chat history and session metadata
 - Add authentication and role-based access
-- Support richer citations and source previews in the UI
 - Add automated tests for RAG routes and speech/avatar integrations
 - Add background ingestion jobs and admin controls
 - Improve observability with request tracing and hosted dashboards
-- Ship a polished demo recording and production screenshots

-## License

-Add the license you want to publish with before the first public release.